GitMarkLab/usb_hid_controller/README.md

 - all data available in a large array so any controller can be connected.
 The mapping can be done on your own
 - Automatic detection of win or linux system

-run get_controller to find out the vid and pid add this to the init and run again in the notebook is an example on how to find elements in the array on value change
+run get_controller to find out the vid and pid. add this to the init and run again. in the notebook is an example on how to find elements in the array on value change.

 # OS Windows